141p/.dotfiles/README.md

 # DOTFILES

 This repository contains the configuration files for some of the programs I use.
-Most of the configurations are copied from ThePrimeagen. check out his dotfiles in [ThePrimeagen/.dotfiles](https://github.com/ThePrimeagen/.dotfiles)
+Most of the configurations are copied from ThePrimeagen.
+Check out his dotfiles at [ThePrimeagen/.dotfiles](https://github.com/ThePrimeagen/.dotfiles)

 ## Installation